cggh/panoptes/documentation/importdata/importsettings/datatable.rst

 Properties
   *List (required)*
-  The datatable yaml should contain a key "Properties", containing a list of descriptions for all table columns used in the app.
+  Each list item defines a :ref:`property<dataconcept_property>`, linked to a column in the TAB-delimited source file ``data``.
-  See :ref:`def-settings-datatable-properties` for an overview of the keys that can be used for each individual item in this list.
+  See :ref:`def-settings-datatable-properties` for an overview of the keys that can be used for each property in this list.

 DataItemViews
   *List.* Definitions of custom views that will appear in the popup for an individual data table item.